splunk/eventgen/docs/REFERENCE.md

     * If setting syslogout, should set syslogDestinationHost and syslogDestinationPort
     * If setting httpevent, should set httpeventServers
     * If setting metric_httpevent, should set httpeventServers and make sure your index is a splunk metric index

+scpEndPoint = <host>
+    * Should be a full url to the scp endpoint

+scpAccessToken = <token>
+    * Should be a scp access token.
+Do not include "Bearer".

+scpClientId = <id>
+    * optional
+    * SCP client id that is used to renew the access token if it expires during the data generation
+    * If not supplied, will not renew the access token and data transmission might fail

+scpClientSecret = <secret>
+    * optional
+    * SCP client secret that is used to renew the access token if it expires during the data generation
+    * If not supplied, will not renew the access token and data transmission might fail

+scpRetryNum = <int>
+    * optional and defaults to 0
+    * Retry a failing data transmission batch

 syslogDestinationHost = <host>
     * Defaults to 127.0.0.1